 Miguel Penabella is a PhD student in Film and Media Studies at the University of California, Santa Barbara.
 His research deploys the specter as a theoretical framework for examining historical revisionism and questions of national cinema in the Philippines.
 He is also interested in theorizations of cinematic temporality with regards to national identity, memory, spectatorship, and slowness, focusing specifically on Southeast Asian filmmakers.
 He is a member of the Media Fields Journal editorial collective.

 This event is sponsored by the Carsey-Wolf Center.

-Throughout film history and across the globe, filmmakers have resisted social conventions and attracted the ire of governments and censorship boards.
-The Carsey-Wolf Center’s fall 2020 and winter 2021 screening series will showcase films considered politically, socially, culturally, and ideologically subversive.
-From mischievous caricatures to biting social critiques, the films in this series invite discussion of the efficacy of subversion and the historical contexts that have rendered these works subversive in the first place.
+Throughout film history and across the globe, mediamakers have resisted social conventions and attracted the ire of governments and censorship boards.
+The Carsey-Wolf Center’s fall 2020 and winter 2021 screening series will showcase films and TV shows considered politically, socially, culturally, and ideologically subversive.
+From mischievous caricatures to biting social critiques, the events in this series invite discussion of the efficacy of subversion and the historical contexts that have rendered these works subversive in the first place.

 The CWC Classics program celebrates cinema’s rich history, bringing classic films back to the big screen for critical viewing and discussion.
 These events feature filmmakers, academics, and professionals who can contextualize the production and historical impact of the films.
 The series occasionally presents classic films in their original 16 or 35 mm formats.
 CWC Classics events celebrate the history and significance of cinema’s enduring legacy.